hogeschool/INFWAD/Week04/readme.md

 The above implementations are limited to a given set of operations only.
 If we want an even more generalized implementation, the operation must be flexible and should be defined later.
 We can pass it as a function.
 This way, ActionAll becomes a Higher Order Function.

+We will call the input parameter that will contain the operation function: `fx` (instead of `action`):

 ```ts
 function ActionAllHoF(arr:number[], fx:(a:number, c:number):number):number {
   let result = arr[0];